zytx121/zytx121.github.io/_pages/about.md

 12 / 2019: I won the 2st place in <a href="https://www.rsaicp.com/" target="_blank">Tianzhi Cup</a> on SAR aircraft detection and recognition track

+10 / 2019: I'm awarded by the SMIC Scholarship (中芯国际奖学金)

 07 / 2019: Research internship at <a href="https://open.youtu.qq.com/#/open" target="_blank">Tencent YouTu Lab

 06 / 2019: I won the 2nd place in <a href="https://beta-www.datafountain.cn/competitions/339" target="_blank">TEDA&JD Cup</a> on Automatic driving traffic sign recognition based on virtual simulation environment track